jangcs/crms/README.md

-# Under re-packaging - Do Not Use
+# Under Re-packaging - Do Not Use This Package While Re-packaging

 **CRMS CLI Installation**
 ===